About Brandy Wheeler

 3. Words speak volumes

 We love beautiful drone footage, up-tempo music and smiling happy people.
-But you can’t rely on pretty pictures to replace call to action.
+But you can’t rely on pretty pictures to replace the call to action.
 This is advertising.
-When hotel guests are getting ready with the TV on in the background if you don’t have a script on your video you miss out on the opportunity to speak to them.
-And frankly, if music is all they hear they’re likely to tune it out entirely.
+When hotel guests are getting ready with the TV on in the background, if you don’t have a script on your video, you miss out on the opportunity to speak to them.
+And frankly, if music is all they hear, they’re likely to tune it out entirely.
 A scripted video helps hit the highlights, reinforcing the images that tell the story.
 This can be done with an on-camera personality or voiceover.

 4. Get the big picture

 Don’t get so caught up in the details that you forget about the big picture.
-Close-up shots of products available for sale, mouth-watering food and drinks, customers laughing and having fun – all great examples of what your business has to offer.
+Close-up shots of products available for sale, mouth-watering food and drinks, and customers laughing and having fun are all great examples of what your business has to offer.
 But as a prospective customer, I’m left wondering…how big is this place?
-What’s it look like from the road so I know when I get there?
+What does it look like from the road so I know when I get there?
 Is the dining room big enough for my family of 10?
-When you assume you’re speaking to someone who has never heard of you it’s important to include wide-angle shots, maybe a walk-through to give them a sense of space and place.
+When you assume you’re speaking to someone who has never heard of you, it’s important to include wide-angle shots, maybe a walk-through to give them a sense of space and place.
 Your location is part of the story.
 So paint a vivid picture, with details big and small.

 5. Just one thing